FREQUENTLY ASKED QUESTIONS

 – UV rays can cause damage to the eyes, such as cataract.
 Early detection helps with vision related issues, such as myopia and astigmatism.

-Do I need to make an appointment for such services?
+Do I need to make an appointment for optometric services?

 Yes, it is strongly recommended to make an appointment for optometric services at our spectacle shop in Singapore.
 This is to provide you with our upmost care for your eye health.